-- 118.16(1) For the purpose of this chapter, a "waiver or variance" means an action by the director of the department that suspends, in whole or in part, the requirements or provisions of a rule in this chapter as applied to a state agency when the state agency establishes good cause for a waiver or variance of the rule.
-For simplicity, the term "waiver" shall include both a "waiver" and a "variance." - 118.16(2) Requests for waivers.
+118.16(1) For the purpose of this chapter, a "waiver" means an action by the director of the department that suspends, in whole or in part, the requirements or provisions of a rule in this chapter as applied to a state agency when the state agency establishes good cause for a waiver of the rule.

+118.16(2) Requests for waivers.
 A state agency seeking a waiver shall submit a written request for a waiver to the director.
-The written request shall identify the rule for which the state agency seeks a waiver, the contract or class of contracts for which the state agency seeks a waiver, and the reasons that the state agency believes justify granting the waiver. - 118.16(3) Criteria for waiver.
+The written request shall identify the rule for which the state agency seeks a waiver, the contract or class of contracts for which the state agency seeks a waiver, and the reasons that the state agency believes justify granting the waiver.

+118.16(3) Criteria for waiver.
 In response to a request for a waiver submitted by a state agency, the director may issue an order waiving in whole or in part the requirements of a rule in this chapter if the director finds that the state agency has established good cause for waiving the requirements of the rule.
 "Good cause" includes, but is not limited to, a showing that a requirement or provision of a rule should be waived because the requirement or provision would likely result in an unintended, undesirable, or adverse consequence or outcome.
 An example of good cause for a waiver is when a contract duration period of longer than six years is more economically or operationally feasible than a six-year contract in light of the service being purchased by the state agency.

-[ARC 0952C, IAB 8/21/13, effective 9/25/13; ARC 2036C, IAB 6/10/15, effective 7/15/15; ARC 4134C, IAB 11/21/18, effective 12/26/18]
+[ARC 0952C, IAB 8/21/13, effective 9/25/13; AŘC 2036C, IAB 6/10/15, effective 7/15/15; ARC 4134C, IAB 11/21/18, effective 12/26/18; ARC 5391C, IAB 1/13/21, effective 2/17/21]